 Adding keywords to your Wix website tells search engines exactly what each page is about, so they can match it to the right searches.
 Without intentional keyword placement, even well-written pages can stay buried in results.
-Wix gives you several built-in tools to do this - the SEO panel, the Advanced SEO tab, and the Wix SEO Wiz - but knowing where to put your keywords matters just as much as knowing the steps to add them.
+Wix gives you several built-in tools to do this - the SEO panel, the Advanced SEO tab, and the Wix SEO Wiz - and since 2023, a direct Semrush integration for keyword research.
+But knowing where to put your keywords matters just as much as knowing the steps to add them.

 This guide walks you through how to find the right Wix SEO keywords, where to place them across your site, and the exact steps to add them through the Wix editor.
 If you serve international visitors, setting up a multilingual Wix site can further expand your reach.